 Waxing gibbous

-The moon after the first quarter until the full moon is known as waxing gibbous.
-Waxing means getting bigger and gibbous means convex.
-In this phase moon is 51-99 percent illuminated.
+The moon after the first quarter is known as waxing gibbous.
+In the waxing gibbous phase, the moon is 51-99 percent illuminated.

 Full moon